ruitaiS/capstone-1/README.md

 When the sample size $|R|$ is small, $\lambda$ significantly reduces the bias, while for larger sample sizes this effect diminishes, approaching 0 as $|R|$ increases.
 This reduces the influence of noisy biasing effects caused by small sample sizes, while preserving the bias effects we have greater confidence in.

-Similar to the weighted average parameter tuning process, (TODO: phrase better) values for $\lambda$ were stepped in 0.001 increments and plotted against the resulting RMSE on the test set.
+Similar to the tuning process for the weighted average parameter, values for $\lambda$ were stepped in 0.001 increments and plotted against the resulting RMSE on the test set.
 The value which minimized the RMSE was picked at each stage before moving on to the next parameter.

 <div style="display: inline-block;">
 	<img src="/movielens/graphs/l1-tuning-square-fold-1.png" alt="L1 Tuning Fold 1" title="L1 Tuning Fold 1" style="float: left; margin-right: 5px; width: 30%;">